dcaton/Hubitat/SunsaWands/README.md

       may not be the actual state.
 I intend to add an optional polling mechanism which will periodically query the Sunsa API to keep Hubitat's state somewhat in sync.

+        Beacuse there are no push notifications available, the values for the temperature settings will never be updated unless you send a Refresh command to the parent Blinds device (which will refresh the values for all blinds).

+        Also, if you change the name of a blind in the mobile app, it will not update in HE until you send a Refresh command to the parent Blinds device.

 Release History
 ===============

+v 1.0.7    01/29/24

+    Refresh updates blind name if it is changed in the mobile app.

 v 1.0.6    01/04/22